 10. Build background knowledge

 Having background knowledge in various areas can help you make more connections to what you have read and more easily understand the reading selection.
 This can be from listening to podcasts, going to museums, learning from experts directly, or even from what you have read in other books.
-When you have a bigger factual knowledge base, it is easier to draw analogies and conclusions to what you have read.
+When you have a bigger factual knowledge base, it is easier to draw analogies and conclusions from what you have read.

 When these reading comprehension best practices are used, comprehension improves and learning becomes easy.
 What are some of your favorite ways to improve reading comprehension?
 Let us know in the comments.